malcolmsfraser/kubernetes-stroke-prediction/README.md

 1. Navigate to the Azure Kubernetes Service console and select your deployment cluster.
 2. In the panel on the left select "Deployment Center"
-3. Follow the prompts to link the kubernetes deployment to a source code repository and set up CD
+3. Follow the prompts to link the kubernetes deployment to your application's source code repository and set up CD